Search for heavy long-lived charged particles with large ionization energy loss in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

 The second type of signal consists of HSCPs that behave like leptons.
-Supersymmetric models featuring gauge mediated SUSY breaking (GMSB)~\cite{Giudice:1998bp} or general gauge mediation~\cite{Meade_2009} commonly result in long-lived charged sleptons whose decay is suppressed by the Planck scale.
+Supersymmetric models featuring gauge mediated SUSY breaking (GMSB)~\cite{Giudice:1998bp} or general gauge mediation~\cite{Meade_2009} commonly result in long-lived charged sleptons whose decay depends on the SUSY-breaking scale.
 A long-lived tau slepton (\stau) would traverse the detector in a similar way to a slow muon.
-Production of \stau particles at the LHC can occur either directly or in the decays of heavier supersymmetric particles (mainly squarks and \PSg pairs).
+Production of \stau particles at the LHC can occur either directly or in the decays of heavier supersymmetric particles (mainly \squark and \PSg).
 The GMSB model is explored using the Snowmass points and slopes line 7 (SPS7)~\cite{Allanach:2002nj}, which has the \stau as the next-to-lightest SUSY particle.
 The particle mass spectrum and the decay table are calculated with the program ISASUGRA~\cite{Paige:2003mg} v7.69.
 The GMSB parameter $\Lambda$ is the effective supersymmetry breaking scale and is varied with fixed parameters for the number of messenger particles, ${N}_{\text{mes}} = 3$, and their mass scale ${M}_{\text{mes}}/ \Lambda = 2$.
 The ratio of the vacuum expectation values of the Higgs doublets, $\tan \beta$, is set to 10, while the sign of the higgsino mass term, $\mu$, is assumed to be positive.
 We set the scale factor of the gravitino coupling, $\Cgrav = 10^4$.
 The large value of \Cgrav\ results in a long-lived \stau, while $\Lambda=31$--160\TeV gives a \stau mass of 200--1600\GeV.
-Two \stau samples are generated for each set of SUSY parameters: one with all processes (labeled ``GMSB SPS7 \stau") and one with only direct pair production (labeled ``pair-prod. \stau").
-For direct pair production, different possible \stau handedness compositions are considered.
+Two \stau samples are generated for each set of SUSY parameters: one with all processes (labeled ``GMSB SPS7, \stau NLSP") and one with only direct, DY pair production (labeled ``DY \stau").
+For direct pair production, different possible \stauR and \stauL mixing assumptions are considered.

 The third type of signal is based on modified Drell--Yan (DY) production of long-lived lepton-like fermions (\PGtpr).
 In this scenario, new massive spin-1/2 particles have arbitrary electric charge but are neutral under $SU(3)_{C}$ and $SU(2)_{L}$, and therefore couple only to the photon and the \PZ boson.
 Simulated samples for \PGtpr fermions are produced with masses ranging from 200 to 2600\GeV and for electric charges ${Q}=1e$ and $2e$.